pvanheus/primaschema/README.md

 ```
 % primaschema -h
 usage: primaschema [-h] [--version]
-                   {hash-ref,hash-bed,validate,validate-recursive,build,build-recursive,build-manifest,diff,6to7,7to6,show-non-ref-alts,intervals,plot}
-                   ...
+                   {validate,build,build-manifest,hash-ref,hash-bed,diff,6to7,7to6,plot,show-intervals,show-discordant-primers,subset,sync} ...

 positional arguments:
-  {hash-ref,hash-bed,validate,validate-recursive,build,build-recursive,build-manifest,diff,6to7,7to6,show-non-ref-alts,intervals,plot}
+  {validate,build,build-manifest,hash-ref,hash-bed,diff,6to7,7to6,plot,show-intervals,show-discordant-primers,subset,sync}
+    validate            Validate one or more primer scheme definitions comprising info.yml, primer.bed and reference.fasta
+    build               Build one or more primer scheme definitions comprising info.yml, primer.bed and reference.fasta
+    build-manifest      Build a complete manifest of schemes contained in the specified directory
     hash-ref            Generate reference sequence checksum
     hash-bed            Generate a bed file checksum
-    validate            Validate a primer scheme bundle containing info.yml, primer.bed and reference.fasta
-    validate-recursive  Recursively validate primer scheme bundles in the specified directory
-    build               Build a primer scheme bundle containing info.yml, primer.bed and reference.fasta
-    build-recursive     Recursively build primer scheme bundles in the specified directory
-    build-manifest      Build a complete manifest of schemes contained in the specified directory
     diff                Show the symmetric difference of records in two bed files
-    6to7                Convert a 6 column scheme.bed file to a 7 column primer.bed file using a reference sequence
+    6to7                Convert a 6 column scheme.bed file to a 7 column primer.bed file using reference backfill
-    7to6                Convert a 7 column primer.bed file to a 6 column scheme.bed file by droppign a column
+    7to6                Convert a 7 column primer.bed file to a 6 column scheme.bed file by removing a column
-    show-non-ref-alts   Show primer records with sequences not matching the reference sequence
-    intervals           Show intervals covered by primers in a BED file
     plot                Plot amplicon and primer coords from 7 column primer.bed
+    show-intervals      Show amplicon start and end coordinates given a BED file of primer coordinates
+    show-discordant-primers
+                        Show primer records with sequences not matching the reference sequence
+    subset              Extract a primer.bed and reference.fasta scheme subset for a single chromosome
+    sync                Retrieve/update local copy of remote primer scheme repository

 options:
   -h, --help            show this help message and exit
   --version             show program's version number and exit

-% primaschema build test/data/primer-schemes/eden/v1
-INFO: Scheme bed file has the expected number of columns (6)
-INFO: Writing info.yml with checksums
-INFO: Generating primer.bed from scheme.bed and reference.fasta
 ```